Neuropharmacology & Neurotherapeutics

 What is Asperger syndrome?

-Asperger syndrome (AS) is an autism spectrum disorder (ASD), one of a distinct group of complex neurodevelopment disorders characterized by social impairment, communication difficulties, and restrictive, repetitive, and stereotyped patterns of behavior.
-Other ASDs include autistic disorder, childhood disintegrative disorder, and pervasive developmental disorder not otherwise specified (usually referred to as PDD-NOS).
-ASDs are considered neurodevelopmental disorders and are present from infancy or early childhood.
-Although early diagnosis using standardized screening by age 2 is the goal, many with ASD are not detected until later because of limited social demands and support from parents and caregivers in early life.
+Asperger syndrome is an autism spectrum disorder, one of a distinct group of complex neurodevelopment disorders characterized by social impairment, communication difficulties, and restrictive, repetitive, and stereotyped patterns of behavior.
+Other autism spectrum disorders include autistic disorder, childhood disintegrative disorder, and pervasive developmental disorder not otherwise specified (usually referred to as PDD-NOS).
+Autism spectrum disorders are considered neurodevelopmental disorders and are present from infancy or early childhood.
+Although early diagnosis using standardized screening by age 2 is the goal, many with autism spectrum disorder are not detected until later because of limited social demands and support from parents and caregivers in early life.

-The severity of communication and behavioral deficits, and the degree of disability, is variable in those affected by ASD.
-Some individuals with ASD are severely disabled and require very substantial support for basic activities of daily living.
-Asperger syndrome is considered by many to be the mildest form of ASD and is synonymous with the most highly functioning individuals with ASD.
+The severity of communication and behavioral deficits, and the degree of disability, is variable in those affected by autism spectrum disorder.
+Some individuals with autism spectrum disorder are severely disabled and require very substantial support for basic activities of daily living.
+Asperger syndrome is considered by many to be the mildest form of autism spectrum disorder and is synonymous with the most highly functioning individuals with autism spectrum disorder.

-The prevalence of AS is not well established.
+The prevalence of Asperger syndrome is not well established.
 It is often not recognized before age 5 or 6 because language development is normal.
-Although ASD varies significantly in character and severity, it occurs in all ethnic and socioeconomic groups and affects every age group.
+Although autism spectrum disorder varies significantly in character and severity, it occurs in all ethnic and socioeconomic groups and affects every age group.
 Experts estimate that as many as 1 in 88 children age 8 will have an autism spectrum disorder1 No studies have yet been conducted to determine the incidence of Asperger syndrome in adult populations, but studies of children with the disorder suggest that their problems with socialization and communication continue into adulthood.
 Some of these children develop additional psychiatric symptoms and disorders in adolescence and adulthood.
-Males are four times more likely than girls to have ASD.
+Males are four times more likely than girls to have autism spectrum disorder.

 Studies of children with Asperger syndrome suggest that their problems with socialization and communication continue into adulthood.
 Some of these children develop additional psychiatric symptoms and disorders in adolescence and adulthood.